aleloup-ops/nestjs-simple-crud/README.md

 ## How to install and Run the project ##

-What you will need to run the project :
+#### What you will need to run the project : ####

 - Node.Js
 - @nestjs/cli

+This project uses firestore as database, you will need first to create a project on console.firebase.com.
+Then you will have to create a new collection called "books" on firestore.

+Last step is to add your credentials to the project.
+To do so go to "Projects Settings" > Service Accounts > Generate a new key.
+You can now download a json file that you will rename "serviceAccountkey.json" that you will move in the nest-app folder.

+#### Install and Run the project ####

 First, clone the repository running this command :